 Prep shrimp: Pat dry and season with ½ tsp salt and ½ tsp pepper.

-Sear the shrimp: Heat 1 tbsp olive oil and 1 tbsp butter in a large skillet over medium-high heat.
+Sear the shrimp: Heat 1 tbsp olive oil and 1 tbsp butter in a large non-reactive skillet over medium-high heat.
 Add shrimp in a single layer and cook 1-2 minutes per side until just opaque and cooked through.
 Remove to a plate immediately so they don’t overcook.

 Make the sauce: Lower heat to medium.
 Add remaining olive oil and butter.
 Sauté garlic and red pepper flakes (if using) for about 30 seconds, until fragrant.
 Add wine and simmer 2 minutes until reduced by half.
 Stir in lemon juice.